Our Services

 Helpful Resources

-Addiction rewires the brain’s reward, memory, and self-control circuits with large dopamine surges, making stopping hard; it is a medical condition that is treatable with supervised detox when needed, medications for alcohol and opioids, evidence-based therapy, and strong support.
+Addiction is a treatable medical condition that rewires the brain's reward, memory, and self-control circuits through large dopamine surges, making it difficult to stop without help.
+Effective treatment options include supervised detox when needed, FDA-approved medications for alcohol and opioid use disorders, evidence-based therapy, and strong social support.

 Addiction is not simply a lack of willpower.
 It is a medical condition that changes how your brain works.
 Once those changes take hold, stopping becomes much harder than people expect.
 Understanding what's happening inside your brain can help you take the right next steps.